Coding-Cuddles/bootstrap-cpp-kata/README.md

 ## Overview

-This is a bootstrap repository for clean code katas in C++17.
+This is a bootstrap repository for clean code katas in C++17 using GTest.

 ## Usage

-You can import this project into [Replit](https://replit.com) and it will handle all dependencies automatically.
+You can import this project into [Replit](https://replit.com), and it will handle all dependencies automatically.

 ### Prerequisites